apache/druid/docs/ingestion/schema-design.md

 ]
 ```

-### Schema-less dimensions
+### Schema auto-discovery for dimensions

-If the `dimensions` field is left empty in your ingestion spec, Druid will treat every column that is not the timestamp column,
-a dimension that has been excluded, or a metric column as a dimension.

-Note that when using schema-less ingestion, all dimensions will be ingested as String-typed dimensions.
+If you set the `dimensions` field to empty and  `tuningappendableIndexSpec.useSchemaDiscovery` to `true`, Druid performs Schema auto-discovery where Druid will discover your dimensions and their type.

 ### Including the same column as a dimension and a metric